 If all components of the program are successfully completed, the Goucher Leadership Scholars designation is bestowed upon the participants at the annual Leadership Awards Reception in the spring semester.
 Additionally, all Leadership Scholars are presented a medallion to be worn at Commencement.
-Please contact Stacy Patterson in the Office of Student Engagement for more information.
+Please contact Stacy Cooper Patterson in the Office of Student Engagement for more information.

 The Senior Capstone Experience is one of the requirements for the Goucher Leadership Scholar designation.
 A day-long retreat for graduating seniors, this program allows participants to reflect upon their leadership experiences, consider how their values affect their leadership, and think about what they want to do as leaders post-Goucher.
 The retreat also encourages students to consider how they have achieved the leadership learning outcomes.
 Additionally, students have the opportunity to reflect on how their global pursuits have shaped their Goucher experience.

-Following the Senior Capstone Experience retreat, all participants will be asked to meet with the associate director or associate dean of student engagement on an individual basis for follow-up conversations.
-In early April, participants make a presentation of their reflections to an audience of supporters.
-The accomplishment is celebrated at the Spring Leadership Awards Reception, and the students are awarded a medallion to be worn at graduation.
+Following the Senior Capstone Experience retreat, all participants meet with the director of student engagement for follow-up conversations.
+In late March/early April, participants deliver presentations of their reflections to an audience of supporters.
+The accomplishment is celebrated at the Spring Leadership Awards Reception, where the students are awarded a medallion to be worn at graduation.

 Connections Peer Facilitators work with instructors of the Connections (FYE 134) program to develop a learning community in this required first-semester course.
 Connections is designed to provide first-year students with the opportunity to reflect on the adjustments they are making to college life and to think about their choices and responsibilities as a member of a diverse learning community.
 Peer facilitators provide a peer perspective, serve as small-group facilitators, and help to plan gatherings for the students in their section of Connections.

 For more information on the Connections Peer Facilitator position, contact Emily Perl, assistant vice president for student life.